DataSF/draft-publishing-standards/formats/date-and-time.md

 * [Based on ISO8601](https://en.wikipedia.org/wiki/ISO_8601), an international standard for representing date and time.
 We chose the "extended format" with the hyphens because it is more human readable.
   * Compare 2016-01-01 to 20160101
-* All date and time variables must be local time \(UTC -7hrs Standard Time UTC -8hrs Daylight Savings Time\) unless specified.
+* All date and time variables must be local time \(UTC -8hrs Pacific Standard Time UTC -7hrs Pacific Daylight Savings Time\) unless specified.

 ## Date variables